Hiking Near Raleigh, Durham, and Chapel Hill (25 of the Best Trails for All!)

 Perfect For: Running, Jogging

-While on Erwin Road, you’ll pass a busy park lot near the Duke Faculty Club that leads to one of the most popular running trails in Durham.
-The almost 3 mile gravel trail loops around the Washington Duke Golf Course and has challenging hills.
+While on Erwin Road, you’ll pass a busy park lot near the Duke Faculty Club that leads to one of Durham’s most popular running trails.
+The almost 3-mile gravel trail loops around the Washington Duke Golf Course and has challenging hills.

-This trail isn’t for strolling and definitely for those looking to get their heart pounding!
+This is one of the best hikes near Durham NC for those looking to get their heart pounding!

 American Tobacco Trail